Murbie/CSC-842/Module 3/README.md

 http://search.cpan.org/~uri/File-Slurp-9999.19/lib/File/Slurp.pm

-Next, the scanner uses the Find::Find module, which has an index function that utilizes the Boyer-Moore Algorithm to find a substring match in .
+Next, the scanner uses the Find::Find module, which has an index function that utilizes the Boyer-Moore Algorithm to find a substring match in a file.

 http://search.cpan.org/~rjbs/perl-5.24.0/ext/File-Find/lib/File/Find.pm